baojian/covid19-graph/docs/index.md

 ### Contact

-This project website is maintained by [Baojian Zhou](https://baojian.github.io/).
+This website is maintained by [Baojian Zhou](https://baojian.github.io/).
 Any questions can be sent to baojian.zhou at cs.stonybrook.edu.
+This project is supported by [Northeast Big Data Hub Seed Fund](https://nebigdatahub.org/seedfund/)(Award number:89931-1165360-1/AWD00002014).